nicole-m-martin/redux_sandbox1/README.md

 **Payload**: is the key value pairs in your actions and are passed around between reducers in your redux application. ex: `payload: { user: 'Test User', age: '25'}`

 **Dispatch**: a function from Redux that sends an action object to its reducer (which updates the store)

+**Connect**: The connect function is a higher order function that you guessed it, connects the Redux store to a React component.
+Used with the parameter called `mapStateToProps` to connect them.

+**mapStateToProps**: This function will take any state from the Redux store and pass it to the props of the React component.
+`export default connect(mapStateToProps)()`